For an industry in transition, recruiting is the secret ingredient for agility.

 Candidate experience is so important these days because most job searches are painful and stressful for the applicant.
 Nobody calls them back or employers are ghosting them.
 My wish is that we create a great candidate experience that applicants actually enjoy.
 So even if they have multiple offers, they say, ‘hey, it went smoothly with AIM, I love the culture, I want to sign with them.’

-See more from leaders like Carolyn in the next part of the blog series – 10 Things I learned at Hiring Success – where we gain insights into the future of recruiting with Tim Pröhm of Kelly Services.
+See more from leaders like Caroline in the next part of the blog series – 10 Things I learned at Hiring Success – where we gain insights into the future of recruiting with Tim Pröhm of Kelly Services.
 Also, make sure to join us at the next Hiring Success EU – Amsterdam that takes place, September 10-11, 2019.